BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 # DELL-T5810-OpenCore (Sonoma Support)
- DELL Precision T5810 OpenCore 0.9.6.
+ DELL Precision T5810 OpenCore 1.0.4.
- Support macOS Big Sur/Monterey/Ventura/Sonoma.
+ Support macOS Big Sur - Sequoia.

 # About this EFI

+** Update ** (7/4/2025) - Updated to OC 1.0.4

-OpenCore loader (0.9.6) for DELL workstations T5810 (reported to also work on T7810, possibly 7910).
-Support macOS Big Sur to Sonoma (14.1 tested).
+OpenCore loader (1.0.4) for DELL workstations T5810 (reported to also work on T7810, possibly 7910).
+Support macOS Big Sur to Sequoia (15.5 tested).
 Sonoma update must run from the full installer.

 **Supported Hardware**